nteract/bookstore/README.md

 | `/workspace/kylek/notebooks/mine.ipynb`  | Notebook in “draft”  |
 | `/published/kylek/notebooks/mine.ipynb`  | Current published copy  |

+Scheduled notebooks will also be referred to by the notebook key, though we'll need to be able to surface version Ids as well.

 ## Transitioning to this Storage Plan